Conference report:

 But there are certainly tour operators that are very genuine about assisting wildlife.
 They do need to make a profit so they can continue to operate (and continue to assist wildlife).
 Making their contributions known publicly, and showing the genuineness of this, can also add to their income, as many nature-loving tourists are keen to support conservation-minded and welfare-minded operations over others.

-Our subthemes will be:
+Our subthemes were:

 - Active conservation by tourism operations: protecting or restoring habitats and species